brancz/xflamp/README.md

 ## Usage

-If you are happy with writing to `PIN 1` and have setup your config file in the current direcory, then you can start the program with
+If you are happy with writing to `PIN 0` and have setup your config file in the current direcory, then you can start the program with

-	$ xflamp
+	$ xflamp watch

 Example config file (by default called `xflamp.yml` in the current directory)